 I first met Reg in the men's room of the Vulcan Hotel in 1980 -- at a Cockroaches gig -- where we excitedly agreed to swap shoes (I coveted his winklepickers, he desired my foam ferryboats) before realising we were three full sizes different.
 No prizes for guessing whose feet were the smaller size 7s!
 (Alcohol may or may not have been involved.)

 I was lucky enough to have in-depth discussions with Greedy and Martin especially about songwriting, when I wrote for publications like Variety, SongSmith and Australian Musician, Sydney Morning Herald and The Australian (also interviewing the likes of REM, Paul Kelly, Denis Handlin, John Woodruffe, and Bic Runga).
-And always enjoyed my time with Reg, Peter and Bird, too, and their laconic humour and insights on life and the music industry.
+And always enjoyed my time with Reg (whom I've also interviewed with Dare Jennings about Mambo for Fairfax), Peter and Bird, too, with their laconic humour and insights on life and the music industry.

 The last time I saw Greedy, if I remember rightly, was helping to carry his keyboard to his Subaru after a gig on the Northern Beaches.